Connecting your children with nature can be as simple as getting into the garden. Here’s why it’s such a good pick.

 You’re probably aware of the benefits of nature play including how unstructured outdoor play can improve the health and wellbeing of children.
 But did you know gardening can have the same results?

-Here are six of the biggest reasons to get your kids out into the garden:
+Here are five of the biggest reasons to get your kids out into the garden:

 - It encourages them to love nature.
 If you want your children to care about the environment, get the ball rolling early by getting them out in the greenery when they’re young.
 This way they learn to appreciate their surrounds and are more inclined to look after it.